Chinry/Mr.-Computer/README.md

 # Mr. Computer

 ## About
-Code for a MOS 6502 computer I built.
-Planning drastic changes.
+Code for a MOS 6502 computer

 Memory map:
 * 0000h - 7FFFh RAM